Greenfords Ltd trading as Greenford Park Homes (“we”, “us”) is the operator of the website https://www.greenfordparkhomes.co.uk.

 We collect, use and are responsible for certain information about you.
-When we do so, we are regulated under the General Data Protection Regulation which applies across the European Union (including the United Kingdom) and we are responsible as “controller” of that personal information for the purposes of those laws.
+When we do so, we are regulated under the UK General Data Protection Regulation and we are responsible as “controller” of that personal information for the purposes of those laws.

 For full details of the company, please visit our terms and conditions page.

 We respect your privacy and are committed to protecting your personal information, which we call “personal data”.
 This privacy notice summarises how we look after your personal data and your privacy rights.
 It supplements any other privacy notices and is not intended to override them.

 We have tried to be brief and clear.
 We are happy to provide additional information or explanation.

 You may give us data orally or by filling in forms or by corresponding with us by post, phone, email or otherwise, for example when you:

 - Enter into a contract with us or contact us about doing so;

 - Contact us about any contract we have with you;